 Read the instruction guide to complete your application forms

-To ensure you submit all the pages:
+To make sure you submit all the pages, follow these steps.

 - A last page with barcodes and a signature line will automatically be created.